Q. Describe the most common types of jobs you do for your clients.

 A. People always ask me if I own a bunch of inventory - and believe all Stagers have warehouses full of furniture we lug around to houses.
 I have been there-done that.
 I do have what I call "soft goods" - the accessories and decor that is used in houses.

 For the big furniture pieces, I would rather partner with companies that carry the larger items and rent from them - so that I am not responsible for transport and maintenance on these large ticket items.
 Styles change and I don't want to be stuck with an outdated sofa I am putting in a house simply because it's what I have in my warehouse.
+I can actually work faster and more efficiently when I partner with a 3rd party versus doing it all myself.

 Consumers also want to know what I charge for Staging a house - and the answer varies depending on the type of property, occupied or vacant and price-point of the house.